vldbss-2023/lab1-deploy-tidb-cluster-on-aws-eks/2-deploy-tidb-with-tidb-operator/README.md

-# Step 2: Deploy a TiDB cluster with TiDB Operator
+# Step 2: Deploy a TiDB Cluster with TiDB Operator

 The following steps guides you through the process of scaling TiKV instance for a TiDB Operator managed cluster.
 It takes about
 10 minutes to complete.